Tropical Fish

 Fish Lore Forum : Arowana Forum

-Arowana Tips
+Silver Arowana Comments and Tips

 From: Jason Mark

-I have a 4 ft L, 1.5 D, 1.5 H tank and have 2 siver arowanas (16 inch and 21 inch), 1 red belly pacu (13 inch), 2 albino catfish (9 inches each) and 1 pleco catfish( 8 inch)... they have been living peacefully however just wanted to check if there could be a problem later.
+I have a 4 ft L, 1.5 D, 1.5 H tank and have 2 silver arowanas (16 inch and 21 inch), 1 red belly pacu (13 inch), 2 albino catfish (9 inches each) and 1 pleco catfish( 8 inch)... they have been living peacefully however just wanted to check if there could be a problem later.
 My aros eat chicken and my pacu eats everything.
 I don't want to get rid of either of them.
 I live in Mumbai, India

 Based on your supplied measurements, I'm guessing thats about a 70 gallon tank?
 You are seriously overstocked!
 To give these fish a comfortable existence you would need an enormous tank.
 This tank is too small for even 1 arowana.
 Feeding chicken may be a good source of protein for your fish but it will really pollute the tank water.
 Please try to get a much larger tank or give/sell these fish to someone with a much larger tank or pond and perform very frequent (daily) water changes until then.